-Men showed hematocrit and hemoglobin mean values significantly higher, as compared to women.
-However, the other variables evaluated in the study did not differ according to gender (Table 1).
-According to WC, 70.7 % (n=29) of the elderly showed risk for cardiovascular diseases, which according to gender corresponded to 46.3% (n=19) of women and 24.4% (n=10) of men.
-The risk for cardiovascular disease was 5.70 times greater for women (p=0.04).
-Table 2 shows the percentage of elderly classified with adequate nutritional status and with inadequate nutritional status, according to anthropometric, biochemical and subjective methods by gender.
-Women showed higher percentages of inadequate nutritional status according to MNA, BMI and TLC.
-On the other hand, males showed a higher percentage of patients with inadequate nutritional status through the assessment by BC and MNA.
+Men showed significantly higher hematocrit and hemoglobin mean values, as compared to women.
+However, the other variables evaluated in the study did not differ as to sex (Table 1).
+According to WC, 70.7 % (n=29) of the elderly showed risk of cardiovascular diseases, which according to sex corresponded to 46.3% (n=19) of women and 24.4% (n=10) of men.
+The risk of cardiovascular disease was 5.70 times greater for women (p=0.04).
+Table 2 shows the percentage of elderly patients classified with adequate nutritional status and with inadequate nutritional status, according to anthropometric, biochemical and subjective methods per sex.
+Females showed higher percentages of inadequate nutritional status according to MNA, BMI and TLC.
+On the other hand, there was a higher percentage of male patients with inadequate nutritional status according to the assessment by BC and MNA.